top of page

 [7] Lorenzo Benadusi, Paolo L. Bernardini, Elisa Bianco.
 Homosexuality in Italian literature, society, and culture, 1789–1919.
 Cambridge Scholars Publishing, 2017.

-[9] Professor Obraztsov Vladimir Nikolayevich (1873-1926) graduated from medical faculty of Kazan’s University.
+[9] Professor Obraztsov Vladimir Nikolayevich (1873-1926) graduated from the medical faculty of Kazan University.
 From 1904 he worked at the Department of Nervous and Mental Diseases of the Novorossiysk University.
-He is an author of more than 30 scientific works devoted to diagnosis, clinic and treatment of nervous and mental diseases, Chairman of the Odessa Society of Neuropathologists and Psychiatrists.
+He is the author of more than 30 scientific works devoted to the diagnosis, clinic, and treatment of nervous and mental diseases and chairman of the Odessa Society of Neuropathologists and Psychiatrists.

 [10]Vitashevski Nicolai Alexeevich (1857-1918) was a writer, memoirist, revolutionary figure, actor and ethnographer.